 —Magic City Writers’ Contest for Short Fiction

 T.K.
 Thorne’s childhood passion for storytelling deepened when she became a police officer in Birmingham, Alabama.
 Retiring as a captain, she took on Birmingham’s business improvement district as the executive director before retiring again to write full time.
 Both careers and a masters degree in social work from the University of Alabama provide fodder for her writing, which has garnered several awards.

 T.K. has written two historical novels, Noah’s Wife and Angels at the Gate, of the untold backstories of extraordinary unnamed women—the wives of Noah and Lot—in two of the world’s most famous sagas.
 Her first non-fiction book Last Chance for Justice details the investigators’ behind-the-scenes stories of the 1963 Birmingham church bombing case and trials.
 She followed that non-fiction with Behind the Magic Curtain: Secrets, Spies, and Unsung White Allies of Birmingham’s Civil Rights Days.
 Her newest novels, House of Rose, House of Stone, and House of Iron mix murder and mayhem mix with a little magic when a police officer discovers she’s a witch.
 T.K. loves traveling, gardening, martial arts training, and speaking about her books and life lessons.
 T.K. writes at her mountaintop home near Birmingham, often with a dog and a cat vying for her lap and horses mowing the front lawn.

-She blogs about “What Moves Me” on her website TKhorne.com.
-Join her private newsletter email list and reeive two free TK short stories at TK’s Korner.
+She blogs about “What Moves Me” on her website TKThorne.com.
+Join her private newsletter email list and receive two free TK short stories at TK’s Korner.

 Contact T. K. for a bio of a specific word count.